Cruising Advice Index

 A list of items we find useful on every cruise

-• Small travel pouch or carrier for passport, credit cards, tickets etc.
+• Small over the shoulder travel pouch, clutch or fanny pack for passport, credit cards, tickets, etc.

 • Good Binoculars